DavidPeicho/ecstra/DOC.md

 # Queries

-System can have a `Queries` static properties that list all the queries you want to cache.
+System may have a `Queries` static properties that list all the queries you want to cache.
 Queries are created upon system instanciation, and are cached until the system is unregistered.